mwang87/MassQueryLanguage_Documentation/docs/patterns.md

 MS2PROD=167.0857:TOLERANCEPPM=5
 ```

-### MS2 spectrum with multiple product ions with relative mass error
+### MS2 spectrum with a neutral loss and product ion with relative mass error
 Finding MS2 neutral loss peak at m/z 176.0321.<br>
 Finding MS2 peak at m/z 85.02915 a 5.0 PPM tolerance.
 ```